Zee1234/ZPSI/README.md

 a3:
 a4: The guy above me is empty and that is TOTALLY FINE!
 a5: The program just thinks of a3 as an empty object.
+: You can even do arrays at the highest level!
+: Cool, isn't it?
+:
+-: So here we define an array as element 3 of the main object.
+-: What happens if we want another array under element 4 of the main object?
+-: Well, if there wasn't that empty line syntax, we'd have to manually define an element as "4"
+-: But that would break a lot of things and would be hard to maintain.
+-: So instead, this syntax is used
+: # Here it is again
+-: This is element one of Main_Object[4]
+-: Now you see why this syntax is so useful!

 ```